 Requests for a change in the name as it appears on the student's academic record must be made in writing and accompanied by a copy of one of the following: social security card, drivers' license, passport, military ID, divorce decree, or professional license.
-The name change form may be found on the myUSA portal Students tab.
+The name change form may be found on the myUSA portal, Student Services tab, under Forms.